Akihiro Kaneko: Continued title reign

 Kaneko made his third K-1 Super Bantamweight title defense against Manolis Kallistis at K-1 World MAX 2025 on February 9, 2025.
 He retained the title by unanimous decision.

 On February 27, 2025, The Asahi Shimbun reported that the Chiba Prefectural Police had filed an indictment to the Chiba District Public Prosecutor's Office on suspicion that Kaneko had engaged in extortion and assault on an unnamed gym partner.
 The Chiba District Public Prosecutors Office announced a month later that they would not prosecute Kaneko as there was not enough substantiated evidence to proceed with an indictment.

 Kaneko faced the former Krush Bantamweight champion Koji Ikeda in a non-title catchweight bout at K-1 Beyond on May 31, 2025.
 He lost the fight by majority decision, after suffering a knockdown.
+The fight was later named the "2025 Upset of the Year" by Beyond Kickboxing.

 Kaneko made his fourth K-1 Super Bantamweight title defense against Koji Ikeda at K-1 World MAX 2025 - World Tournament Opening Round on September 7, 2025.
 He won the fight by unanimous decision, with two scorecards of 29—27 and one scorecard of 29—26 in his favor.